-In the course of taking up all these issues, and others, it became increasingly clear that their disempowerment would not be overcome by having access to more special (segregated) facilities or specialised rehabilitation.
+In the course of taking up all these issues, and increasingly it clear that became others. their disempowerment would not be overcome by having special (segregated) facilities more access to or specialised rehabilitation.
 This meant finding themselves increasingly at odds with the professional services, the parent led organisations and the charities, most of which were arguing for more special services and separate facilities.